 Thankfully, at some point, I remember stepping back and saying, “Aaron, your job is to hold the space and allow what needs to be born to be born.”
 Aka, you need to learn how to stop being judgemental!

 It is not easy to step back from ourselves to see ourselves.
 Often it is too easy to give in to our preconceived notions.
 Our ego and sense of self are fighting to hold on to themselves, and yoga is the process of disseminating it.

 I have accepted that my mind is a judgment machine.
 In this deep acceptance, I have found that I (and I alone) can choose my reactions.
-I can take a deep breath, pause for a moment, and ask, “Does my opinion really matter?
-Why do I feel the need to see myself as superior to others?”
+I can take a deep breath, pause momentarily, and ask, “Does my opinion matter?
+Why do I need to see myself as superior to others?”

 We are all judgmental, opinionated, and self-righteous.
-And it is these attributes that hinder our own path to fulfilling the purpose of our own lives.
+And it is these attributes that hinder our own path to fulfilling the purpose of our lives.

 I urge you to learn to accept the parts of yourself you wish to remain hidden.
 Cultivate more awareness of how your mind reacts.

 Only when we shine a light on the parts of ourselves that we may not want to accept, such as our tendencies to be judgemental, can we learn how to stop being judgemental and nurture a more compassionate outlook.

 Your highest potential is to love and joyfully accept yourself and others – not how we wish they could be, but how they are now.

 Now that we’ve accepted our tendencies to be assholes, let’s talk about how to stop being judgemental:

 One effective way to stop being judgemental is to practice empathy.